Unseasoned Wood Items (Green Wood).

 Fairy Houses and Other Garden Follies

 Each one is unique.
-Various styles available starting from £15 for the smallest single door house.
+Various styles available, from the smallest single door house,

-Bigger logs get more features to fill the available space.
+to bigger logs getting more features to fill the available space.
 Windows, mushrooms, rain barrels and drainpipes,

 provide everything a pixie could need for a home at the bottom of your garden.